samariwa/savannah_online_services/README.md

-# Sympha Fresh
+# CIFOR-ICRAF Events
 ![Alt][1]

-This repo has a re-engineered version of the previous Sympha Fresh web commerce platform that was build PHP.
-This new version is build using Flask Python framework.
+This repo has a events management platform for CIFOR-ICRAF.
+Will give more details on it soon.

 [1]: /sympha.png "Sympha Logo"